thurianknight/character-oracle/README.md

 - Set your OpenAI API key.
 - Choose which model to use (e.g., `gpt-3.5-turbo` or `gpt-4o-mini`).
-- Update the data paths to character info fields, useful for other systems.
+- Update the data paths to character info fields, useful for most game systems.

 ---

 ## Development Status

 - ✅ Core features complete and working in Hyperborea system (`hyp3e`).
+- ✅ Additionally tested with Adventurer-Conqueror-King System (`acks`) and Worlds Without Number (`wwn`).
-- 🚧 Multi-system support and localization planned.
+- 🚧 Localization planned.
 - 💬 Accepting feedback and suggestions via GitHub issues.

 ---